Willie Cole: Early life

-Willie Cole, a native of Sommerville, New jersey later moved to Newark, New Jersey, where he found a passion for the field of arts.
-He later took classes at the Newark Museum.
-After attending the museum for lessons he was accepted to the Arts High School of Newark.
-He attended the Boston University School of Fine Arts, received his Bachelor of Fine Arts degree from the School of Visual Arts in New York in 1976, and continued his studies at the Art Students League of New York from 1976 to 1979.
+Willie Cole was born in 1955 in Somerville, New Jersey.
+He later moved to Newark, New Jersey, where he found a passion for the field of arts.
+He says, “I think I was an artist in a previous life.
+When I was 3 years old, my mom found me drawing in the kitchen, and since then, my family always said I was an artist.
+I went along with it.
+I enjoyed it.”
+Cole later took classes at the Newark Museum.
+After attending the museum for lessons, he was accepted to the Arts High School of Newark.

+Cole received his Bachelor of Fine Arts degree from the School of Visual Arts in New York in 1976, and continued his studies at the Art Students League of New York from 1976 to 1979.
+Cole currently lives and works in Mine Hill, New Jersey.